Car insurance companies are compelled to protect the personal information of their clients. Personal information may include:

 Information Collection Automation

 When someone visits a car insurance comparison website, or insurance company website, or a broker’s website, certain information is automatically collected.
-Examples of collectable information include:
+Examples of collectible information include:

 - The internet browser you used